benvds/kalender/README.md

 ## TODO

-- dayOfWeek 0 indexed (doesn't need to be parsed from string, is normally never written as an integer, can be used directy in array)
 - util is before isafter mapdays
 - check: first & last should be start and end like ical
 - selection module separate?